Responsibility Responsibility in the Economy & Society

 Working with Swiss Business to Drive Growth

 SVC – Ltd. for Risk Capital for SMEs was founded by Credit Suisse and the Swiss Venture Club in 2010.
 The Credit Suisse subsidiary invests venture capital in innovative Swiss small and medium-sized enterprises (SMEs) with growth potential.
-For six years, SVC – Ltd. for Risk Capital for SMEs has performed pioneering work that produced positive overall results.
-It has provided a total of CHF 90 million of venture capital to 39 companies during this time to help create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
-Success stories include Stratpharma AG, which specializes in medical devices and pharmaceutical products, and HYT SA, which produces hydromechanical watches.
-Both firms have grown their business with the support of SVC – Ltd. For Risk Capital for SMEs.
+For seven years, SVC – Ltd. for Risk Capital for SMEs has performed pioneering work that produced positive overall results.
+It has provided a total of CHF 108 million of venture capital to 44 companies during this time to help create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
+Success stories include TradePlus24 Ltd., a fintech specialist lender that offers a simple new way for companies to increase their working capital and lend against their global accounts receivable in a fully automated way, and ScanTrust, which aims to put an end to product piracy with a copy-proof QR code.
+Both firms are now well prepared to further grow their business with the support of SVC – Ltd. for Risk Capital for SMEs.

-billion Swiss francs is Credit Suisse's volume of outstanding loans in Switzerland at end-2016
+billion Swiss francs is Credit Suisse's volume of outstanding loans in Switzerland at end-2017

 of our employees around the world volunteered to help charitable causes